Homeward Review: Is It Worth the Cost?

 Homeward pros and cons

-Pro 2: Unlock your home’s equity to buy a new property.
+Unlock your home’s equity to buy a new property

 The Buy-Before-You-Sell program helps you unlock your home’s equity by putting a cash-backed, non-contingent offer down on a new home.
 This cash offer can make the difference between winning your new home and losing the deal.

-Pro 3: Make full listing price on a cash offer.
+Make full listing price on a cash offer

-Most cash buying companies only offer close to 70% of a home’s after-repair value (ARV).
-Homeward pays cash upfront and helps customers unlock their home’s full value by selling on the open market at full price after accepting the cash deal.
+Most cash buying companies only offer about 70% of a home’s after-repair value (ARV).
+When you sell to Homeward, Homeward pays cash upfront and helps customers unlock their home’s full value by selling on the open market at full price after accepting the cash deal — passing on any remaining proceeds after its fees and selling costs are deducted.

 Customers pay extra for the convenience that Homeward offers.
-While most home sales cost sellers between 5% and 6% in agent commissions (plus closing costs), you can expect to pay at least:
+While most home sales cost sellers between 5% and 6% in agent commissions (plus closing costs), you can expect to pay these fees on top:

 • 7% for the cash buying program